This post may contain affiliate links. Please read our disclosure policy.

 How long can I store overnight oats in the fridge?

-Since this recipe contains yogurt, I would recommend leaving them in the fridge no longer than 3 days for the best results.
+Since this recipe contains yogurt, I would recommend leaving it in the fridge no longer than 3 days for the best results.
 Furthermore, store the overnight oats in an airtight container for multiple days.

 Tried this recipe?
 If so, please leave a comment & rate this recipe.
 That would mean so much to me.
 If you’re on Instagram, please tag me so I can see your creations.
 I’m happy to share and mention you.
 Thank you!